So I got this book in the mail: Facebook for Seniors: Connect With Friends and Family in 12 Easy Lessons.

 - bidding Facebook adieu

 Chances are, if you’re reading this, you already have a Facebook account.
 I mean, as of the third quarter of 2016, Facebook had 1.79 billion monthly active users.
+Is your Grandparents on Facebook?
+If you go to fanmisenior you will find a surprising number of people of a senior age willingly engage in technology of the modern era.

 But you probably know someone who’s not on Facebook–perhaps a senior, as the book’s title suggests, or perhaps a younger person who still writes letters and buys stamps (!).